 A programme of workshops is available, covering key aspects of the coaching role, suitable for new and existing coaches.
 Study modes include distance learning and self-study.
-Many individuals undertake these in their own time and also meet the costs themselves.
+Many individuals undertake these courses in their own time, meeting the costs themselves.
 They include:

 - a guide to mentoring sports coaches.

-Further training may take the form of gaining more advanced coaching qualifications, following the structure provided by the relevant sport's National Governing Body (NGB), or by developing expertise in a specific area, such as strength and conditioning.
+Further training may take the form of gaining more advanced coaching qualifications, following the structure provided by the relevant sport's NGB, or by developing expertise in a specific area, such as strength and conditioning.
 Time and funding available for taking further professional qualifications may be limited.

 Coaches employed by specific projects are generally encouraged to work up through the appropriate levels of qualification and may receive funding to do so.
-Work with children will require courses in child safeguarding and protection, as well as first aid.
+Work with children will require you to study for courses in child safeguarding and protection, as well as become qualified in first aid.